The museum has hands-on interactive exhibits throughout the galleries, and resources are available to help you get the most out of your visit.

 Cost: self-guided visits are free of charge.
 Donations are greatly received.

-Risk assessment Please use to help create organisation risk assessment.
+Please use our risk assessment information to help carry out your own risk assessment.

 Key Stage 2: